Neeraj-x0/VittraCore/README.md

-# VittraCore
+# VittraCore MCP

 **Status:** Public • Read-Only • All Rights Reserved

-VittraCore is a proprietary Model-Context Protocol (MCP) server developed for secure, high-performance transaction orchestration in Agentic UPI Wallet systems.
-This repository serves as a **public showcase only** — it is not open-source, not reusable, and not licensed for redistribution or modification.
+VittraCore MCP (Model Context Protocol) is a secure, context-aware communication standard that enables AI agents to execute real-world operations—such as payments, bookings, and service orchestration—by interfacing with multiple systems using structured context and user-granted consent.

+## What is VittraCore?

+VittraCore acts as the backbone for Agentic UPI Wallet systems, offering a scalable protocol layer that empowers intelligent agents to interact with digital services in a secure and modular way.
+It abstracts away low-level APIs and exposes a unified interface that prioritizes context, intent, and action integrity.

-## Overview
+## Key Capabilities

-VittraCore handles concurrent message routing and session isolation across multiple UPI agents using custom protocol-layer handling.
-It's engineered for maximum resilience and control across fintech-grade systems.
+- Contextual message routing across multiple agents

-### Key Highlights

-- Multi-Channel Protocol abstraction
+- Consent-enforced execution of critical actions (e.g. UPI transactions)
-- Session-state isolation with real-time failover
+- Stateless multi-service orchestration with isolation
-- Modular plugin-ready architecture
+- Plugin-ready architecture for third-party service integrations
-- Designed for production-grade UPI interaction pipelines
+- Production-grade resilience and observability

+## Why VittraCore?

+Most systems treat AI as just inference.
+VittraCore treats it as **agency**—with safety, structure, and precision.
+This is how agentic computing meets regulated systems like UPI.

 ## License

 **All Rights Reserved**
 Copyright © 2025 Neeraj

-This repository is provided for **demonstration and reference purposes only**.
+This repository is intended **for demonstration only**.
-Any form of reuse, modification, distribution, or integration is **strictly prohibited**.
+No part of the source code or design may be copied, reused, modified, or distributed under any circumstances.

-See [LICENSE](./LICENSE) for full legal restrictions.
+See [LICENSE](./LICENSE) for full terms.

 ## Contact

-For licensing, partnership, or demo requests:
+For demo requests or licensing inquiries:
-**Neeraj Krishna K P** — krishnaneeraj773@gmail.com
+**Neeraj** — krishnaneeraj773@gmail.com